top of page

 Welcome to Salton Sea Beach sign along highway

-From a distance the sea looks beautiful.
-The water shimmers a deep blue and you get the impression of soft white sand beaches.
+From afar, the sea appears stunning.
+The water glistens with a deep blue hue, giving the impression of gentle white sand beaches.

 Mirror like surface of Salton Sea